lucas42/lukeblaney_cv/README.md

 * docker

 ## Compiling to PDF
-Run `DOCKER_BUILDKIT=1 docker build --output . .`, the resulting PDF will be called cv.pdf
+Run `docker build --output . .`, the resulting PDFs will be called cv.pdf and cv-extended.pdf

 ## Build-time Dependencies